Saint Hripsime Church: Influence

-In Soviet Armenia, its niches were evoked in the façades of the Matenadaran (1945–58) and Saint Sarkis Church in Yerevan (reconstructed in 1971–76), while its interior found an echo in the monumental pedestal of Mother Armenia (1950) which houses a military museum.
+In Soviet Armenia, its façade niches were evoked in the design of the Matenadaran (1945–58) and Saint Sarkis Church in Yerevan, reconstructed in 1971–76.
+Its interior found a secular echo in the monumental pedestal of Mother Armenia (1950), which houses a military museum.

-Critical appraisal
+Reception

-Vardges Sureniants' 1897 painting portrays the church dominating a desolate landscape, symbolizing Armenia's ravaged homeland while venerating its monuments.
+Vardges Sureniants' 1897 painting depicts the church dominating a desolate landscape, symbolizing Armenia's ravaged homeland while venerating its monuments.

-St. Hripsime is recognized as a masterpiece of Armenian architecture, and is often considered the definitive example of the tradition.
+St. Hripsime is celebrated as a masterpiece of Armenian architecture, often regarded as the definitive example of the tradition.
 (Note: Charles Diehl, 1907: "can be considered the masterpiece of Armenian architecture due to its distinctive features."

 Harold Buxton, 1914: "[the most] perfect specimen of the best age of Armenian architecture."

-Mother See, 1918: "the gem of Armenian architecture."

 Maya Nersisyan, 1970: "the crown of Armenian architecture".

 Ivan Foletti, 2023: "the flagship monument of Armenian culture.")
-The tenth century Catholicos Hovhannes Draskhanakerttsi described it as a wonderful and splendid structure, while the 20th century Catholicos Vazgen I called it "the most magnificent of our ancient shrines."
+The 20th century Catholicos Vazgen I called it "the most magnificent of our ancient shrines", while Hovhannes Khalpakhchian deemed it "the pearl of Armenian architecture".